2018 Western & Southern Open – Men's singles

 Novak Djokovic defeated Roger Federer in the final, 6–4, 6–4 to win the men's singles tennis title at the 2018 Cincinnati Masters.
-With this win, he became the first player to complete the Career Golden Masters (winning all nine ATP Masters 1000 tournaments over the course of a career) in singles.
+It was his first Cincinnati Masters title, becoming the first player to complete the career Golden Masters in singles: winning all nine ATP Masters 1000 tournaments over the course of a career.

 Grigor Dimitrov was the defending champion, but lost to Djokovic in the third round.

 Seeds

 The top eight seeds receive a bye into the second round.